moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 }
 ```

 When requesting and updating transactions, it is possible to receive the balances and cost of the items of the transactions.
 To get stock and cost in transaction items, you need to pass an additional parameter `fields=stock` in the request.
-For example,
+For example:

 + `/customerorder/{document id}?fields=stock&expand=positions`